Big Bang Nucleosynthesis constraints on $f(T,L_m)$ gravity: Introduction

+A related recent study considered BBN and late-time acceleration in $f(T,L_m)$ gravity for the particular inverse-torsion model $f(T,L_m)=\alpha T_0^2/T+\beta L_m$, using the BBN freeze-out-temperature bound together with late-time observational data sets~\cite{SwagatMishra:2025scq}.
+The present work is complementary, but its physical scope is different.
+A key ingredient of our analysis is the choice $L_m=P$.
+With this choice, the explicit matter-Lagrangian sector is pressure-activated: it is relevant during the radiation era, where $P=\rho/3$, but it dynamically decouples in the late-time dust regime, where $P_m\simeq0$.
+Consequently, in our framework there is no genuinely late-time $f(T,L_m)$ matter-coupling effect in the pressureless matter era, apart from the negligibly small radiation pressure; the late-time limit is instead TEGR or a torsion-only $f(T)$ cosmology, depending on the benchmark model.
+This is why our late-time discussion is not intended as a global low-redshift data fit of a torsion--matter coupling, but rather as a consistency check showing how the explicit $L_m$ corrections decouple after the radiation era.

+Our main aim is therefore to use BBN as a clean early-Universe probe of torsion--matter EFT corrections.
+Unlike single-model early--late background reconstructions, we study three representative classes of operators: a separable torsion plus matter-sector correction, a genuinely mixed torsion--matter monomial, and a logarithmic torsion sector supplemented by a screened matter correction.
+Moreover, we do not rely only on the freeze-out-temperature constraint; we also impose the deuterium and ${}^4{\rm He}$ bounds on the expansion-rate ratio $Z\equiv H/H_{\rm GR}$.
+Finally, because the explicit $L_m$ dependence can induce an effective energy exchange between the radiation bath and the modified-gravity sector, we derive the corresponding interaction term $Q_{\rm rad}$ and impose the adiabaticity condition $\varepsilon\equiv |Q_{\rm rad}/(4H\rho)|\ll1$.
+This additional consistency requirement ensures that the standard temperature-based BBN mapping used in the analysis remains valid.

 This work is organized as follows: The action and field equations of $f(T,L_m)$ gravity are introduced in section~\ref{f(T)_gravity}.
-In section~\ref{Standart_BBN}, we present the standart BBN formalism, explore the constraint for modified gravity models using the observable abundance of light elements, and apply the constraints for three specific $f(T,L_m)$ models.
+In section~\ref{Standart_BBN}, we present the standard BBN formalism, explore the constraint for modified gravity models using the observable abundance of light elements, and in section~\ref{sec:BBN_FTL} we apply the constraints for three specific $f(T,L_m)$ models.
 Finally, we discuss and conclude our work in section~\ref{Conclusion}.